-At Los Angeles Valley College we are committed to providing a safe and secure learning and working environment for all our faculty, staff, students and visitors.
+At Los Angeles Valley College, we are committed to providing a safe and secure learning and working environment for all our faculty, staff, students, and visitors.
 The Annual Security Report is part of an on-going effort to promote safety and security at the College and to comply with the Jeanne Clery Disclosure of Campus Security Policy, Fire Safety Report and Campus Crime Statistics Act, also known as The Clery Act.

 The Annual security report includes statistics for the previous three years concerning reported crimes that occurred on or near the College.
-The report also includes important information about institutional policies and procedures; personal safety and crime prevention programs; and how to report suspicious and criminal activity.
-You can obtain a copy of this report by contacting the College Safety or by accessing the College Safety website.
+The report also provides important information about institutional policies and procedures, personal safety, and crime prevention programs, and how to report suspicious and criminal activity.
+You can obtain a copy of this report by contacting the campus Sheriff's office or accessing the College Safety website.

 Clery compliance and campus safety is a community effort.
-Please be observant of any suspicious activities and communicate with the College Safety timely.
-If you have an emergency or need assistance, please contact the College Safety at extension 2911 or (818) 947-2911.
+Please be observant of any suspicious activities and communicate with campus Sheriff's personnel timely.
+If you have an emergency or need assistance, please contact the campus Sheriff's office at extension 2911 or (818) 947-2911.

-I encourage our students, faculty and staff to continue to work together in maintaining a safe working and learning environment on our Campus.
+I encourage our students, faculty, and staff to continue working together to maintain a safe working and learning environment on our Campus.